obspy/obspy/trunk/obspy.earthworm/obspy/earthworm/README.txt

 Overview
 --------
-Earthworm WaveServer client for ObsPy.
+Earthworm Wave Server client for ObsPy.

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and